 Once you have begun to “get momentum and you can see some evidence that people are picking up on your music, then having someone who can find those extra places to fit you in can be a real advantage” said Stephen Green – this person would be a radio plugger.
-Ben Preece from Mucho Bravado defines radio pluggers as “the bridge between the artist and the radio, essentially taking music to music directors, announcers and programmers everywhere, and pitching the song for spins, playlisting and/or any support those stations can offer”.
 Caitlin Crawley adds that the role “includes servicing the music to these people, as well as following up in a timely manner, and possibly even pitching for interviews at the station if appropriate.
 It’s also really important for a radio plugger to keep tabs on when a song is being played, who is playing it, and being able to understand how this airplay and any feedback received fits in with a broader publicity campaign.”

 Radio pluggers “understand where the song will and won’t fit.
 [They] also understand formats and if the track has potential or not.
-A good plugger will have relationships and contacts at key stations” says John Zucco; because of this Ben Preece adds that “hiring one is certainly a definite way to ensure the right people hear your music”.
+A good plugger will have relationships and contacts at key stations” says John Zucco.
 If funds allow, it is wise for artists to seek the services of a radio plugger once they’ve tackled the DIY approach.
-But Ben Preece warns to “find the plugger who is passionate enough to take your music to radio and fight for it if necessarily… there are plenty out of people out there who will just take your money, seek out who will tell you how it is”.
-So, make sure you do your research!
+But make sure you do your research as there are plenty of people out there who will just take your money.
+It is important to seek the people out who will tell you how it us.

 Special thanks to these music publicists and radio pluggers below for sharing their industry knowledge: